aws-samples/amazon-sagemaker-integration-with-snowflake/README.md

 In order to use this package, you need a Snowflake account and an AWS account.
 After a few manual steps, the CloudFormation template can be deployed to your AWS account in order to create all the AWS resources (API Gateway, Lambda) and Snowflake resources (external functions) required.

 The instructions that follow allow you to set up and deploy the CloudFormation template for development/debugging/testing purposes.
-For a quick start user guide on how to set up your Snowflake account with Amazon SageMaker, please refer to the Snowflake public documentation.
+For a quick start user guide on how to set up your Snowflake account with Amazon SageMaker, please refer to the [Snowflake Integration Overview](snowflake-integration-overview.md) article.

 # Preparation